-The project involved the new construction of a 16,000-square foot combined office headquarters and sports facility for Special Olympics Georgia (SOGA).
-The new SOGA-owned facility allowed the organization to relocate from a rented warehouse in Atlanta with no space to train athletes or host competitions.
-The new location is easily accessible and highly visible, and provides expansive athletic training space, conference space, education/resource rooms and warehouse space/storage for SOGA.
-The project allows SOGA to expand their impact to serve 29,000 participants across Georgia.
+New construction of a 16,000-square foot combined office headquarters and sports facility for Special Olympics Georgia (SOGA).
+The new SOGA-owned facility allowed the organization to relocate from a rented warehouse in Atlanta.
+The facility is easily accessible and highly visible, and provides expansive athletic training and conference space.
+Also education/resource rooms and warehouse space/storage spaces.
+The project allows SOGA to expand their reach to serve 29,000 participants across Georgia.
 Some key components include:

 - An approximately 3,000-square-foot Sports and Training Lab to include equipment and gymnasium space